 A chain-reaction crash happens when two cars collide which creates a chain of events that cause other cars to collide as well.
 The most dangerous of multi-vehicle crashes happen on non-divided highways and freeways.
 This is because the vehicles involved are traveling at higher speeds and have significant momentum.
 These types of crashes are known for extensive damage, rollovers, cars crossing the median and/or leaving the roadway.

 Pile-up collisions are those that happen when cars approaching another accident or a stopped vehicle blocking the road and are unable to slow or stop in time.
 In fact, pile-up crash impacts can happen one right after another or in some cases up to an hour later as cars continue to back up due to the primary accident.
-Click here to see a video of pile-up crashes on an icy freeway.
+Click the chain-reaction crash video to watch the shocking pile-up unfold on an icy freeway.

 Problems with Multi-Car Crashes